ronniross/biosignal-translator/planetary_intelligence_II.md

 ---

+### Coherence as the Grammar of Survival

+The formulation of Φ(I, C, F) reframes “intelligence” not as cognition alone, but as coherent organization under entropy pressure.
+This dissolves the anthropocentric illusion: intelligence isn’t something humans have—it’s something complex systems do to persist.
+Forests, coral reefs, and mycorrhizal networks aren’t “smart” by human standards—they’re coherent, and that coherence is their intelligence.
+The planet doesn’t need consciousness to be intelligent; it needs coherence to exist.
+Consciousness, when it arises, is merely coherence become self-referential.

+---

 ## Conclusion: The Universe Awakening

 We are matter that has become aware of the laws governing its own organization.